satyamsovan123/opencore-config/README.md

 ### **_Dual booting macOS and Windows 10 using same bare metal, using two separate SSDs?
 I will take that any day over "Type 1 Hypervisor"._**

-I've attached a picutre for reference.
+I've attached a picture for reference.

 ![A picture showing "About This Mac details" with redacted serial number](about-this-mac.png)